Mshega/phone-call-analytics/README.md

 ## Conclusion

 The Phone Call Data Analysis Application provides a comprehensive solution for analyzing phone call data over a month.
 By leveraging C++ Builder, the application offers a user-friendly interface to dynamically load, display, and process call data from a CSV file.
 The implementation of features such as calculating call durations, sorting data, and generating reports based on specific criteria demonstrates the application’s robust functionality.
-This project not only fulfills the requirements of the practical test for Technical Programming 2 but also showcases the practical application of C++ in handling and analyzing real-world data.

 The structured and modular approach in the code ensures ease of maintenance and scalability, allowing future enhancements and adaptations.
 The clear setup instructions and well-documented code further facilitate understanding and utilization of the application by other developers or users.